Haukilahti: From Russian rule to before World War II

 Wealthy Helsinkians started to found villas in Haukilahti in the late 19th century.
 29 lots were separated from the lands of the Gräsa manor by 1917.
 This lot plan, completed in 1924, is still visible in the local zoning plan.

 The military outpost XXXIV (34) of Krepost Sveaborg built by Imperial Russia is also located in Toppelundinpuisto in Haukilahti.
 Fortifying the outpost started during World War I in spring 1916.
 The outpost was never used in battle, and the fortifications remain partly incomplete as the Russians withdrew from Finland after Finnish independence in spring 1918.

 Development of Haukilahti stayed slower than that of the rest of Espoo for a long time, as there were no fast connections to there from Helsinki or from elsewhere in Espoo.
 Up to the 1930s Haukilahti could only be accessed by ship, but the situation changed when the Finnish state decided to build the Jorvaksentie highway (now known as Länsiväylä) in 1932 to combat unemployment in areas west of Helsinki.
 The new highway made the trip to Helsinki significantly shorter and hastened the development of the area.

 World War II

-During the Winter War, a lighting battery division of the Helsinki anti-aircraft troops was baded in Haukilahti, with the intention to light up Soviet bombers invading Helsinki during the dark.
+During the Winter War, a lighting battery division of the Helsinki anti-aircraft troops was based in Haukilahti, with the intention to light up Soviet bombers invading Helsinki during the dark.
 The division started operations on 13 October 1939 when it had received its equipment.
 The Lotta canteen of the division was discontinued after the Moscow Peace Treaty in late March 1940 and the troops were sent home on 5 April.
 The lighting battery resumed operations at the start of the Continuation War on 12 July 1941 after general mobilisation.
 The Pitkänkallionmäki battery participated in combating the bombing of Helsinki.
 Female Lottas were responsible for the battery from late July 1944 until 15 October 1944 when the battery was finally discontinued.